Carl Sagan

 Sagan was one of only two persons he ever met whose intelligence topped his own, according to Isaac Asimov.
 He said the other was computer scientist and artificial intelligence specialist Marvin Minsky.

-Sagan co-wrote and narrated the award-winning 13-part PBS television series Cosmos: A Personal Voyage in 1980, which became the most viewed series in American public television history until 1990.
-At least 500 million individuals in 60 countries have seen the show.
-Sagan's book, Cosmos, was published to complement the series.
+In 1980, Sagan co-wrote and narrated the award-winning 13-part PBS television series Cosmos: A Personal Voyage, the most viewed series in the history of American public television up to 1990.
+At least 500 million people in 60 countries have seen the show.
+The book Cosmos was published on behalf of the series.

 Each of the 13 episodes was developed to focus on a certain issue or individual, showcasing the universe's synergy.
 They discussed a wide range of scientific topics, including the origin of life and humans' position on Earth.